 “The role of PMO manager asks for a good leadership quality and a sound understanding of managing different facets of a project.
 They should be good at planning, implementation, and support to ensure the success of a project.
 Apart from that, they should be transparent in their dealings.

-Moreover, A PMO manager should be consistent with their practices and quality standards.
+Moreover, PMO managers should be consistent with their practices and quality standards.
 They should possess great communication skills and be flexible enough to adapt to changes.
 But most importantly, they should have problem-solving skills and know the importance of teamwork.”

 2. What Major Challenges Did You Face During Your Last PMO Manager Role?
 How Did You Handle It?